A class of 2x2 correlated random-matrix models with Brody spacing distribution: Comments

 \subsubsection{Comment P2}

-The $q=0$ limit of model (\ref{MBG1}) can (subject to condition (\ref{condhs})) generate a variety of new classes of $2\times2$ (correlated) random-matrix models having Poisson spacing statistics.
-For example, the eigenvalue spacings of real asymmetric random matrices of the form (c.f., Sec.~\ref{SignifB})
+The $q=0$ limit of model (\ref{MBG1}) can (subject to condition (\ref{condhs})) serve as a new class of $2\times2$ (correlated) random-matrix models having Poisson spacing statistics.
+Valid sub-classes of models generated from the $q=0$ limit of model (\ref{MBG1}) are interesting in the respect that they illustrate that the matrix elements need not be IID nor do any elements need to be Poisson (exponentially) distributed in order for the eigenvalues to have Poissonian spacings.
+For example, the eigenvalue spacings of real non-symmetric random matrices of the (pruned) form (c.f., Section \ref{SignifB})

 will have a Poisson distribution as long as the real constants $\{c_j:j=1,\ldots,8\}$ are such that condition (\ref{condhs}) is satisfied.\footnote{Sufficient conditions on $\{c_j\}$ are: (i) $c_2=c_8$; (ii) $c_4c_6=0$; (iii) $4c_3c_5-2c_1c_7=0$; (iv) $c^2_1+4(c_4c_5+c_3c_6)=0$.
-One solution (from an infinite number) is: $\{c_1=-2,~c_3=c_5=1,~c_2=c_4=c_8=0,~c_6=c_7=-1\}$.} Valid sub-classes of models generated from the $q=0$ limit of model (\ref{MBG1}) are interesting in the respect that they illustrate that the matrix elements need not be IID nor do any elements need to be Poisson (exponentially) distributed in order for the eigenvalues to have Poissonian spacings.
-In the above example, none of the matrix elements are exponentially distributed (except the lower diagonal element when $c_7>0$ and $c_8=0$).
+One solution (from an infinite number) is: $\{c_1=-2,~c_3=c_5=1,~c_2=c_4=c_8=0,~c_6=c_7=-1\}$.} Note that none of the matrix elements of model (\ref{PssnEG}) are exponentially distributed (except the lower diagonal element when $c_7>0$ and $c_8=0$).
 In general, the matrices need not even be real or Hermitian as the $q=0$ limits of models (\ref{MBegcmplx}) and (\ref{ModBcomplxsym}) illustrate.
-Complex eigenvalues can as well have Poisson spacing statistics (c.f., Sec.~\ref{CCevsSec}).
+Complex eigenvalues can as well have Poisson spacing statistics (c.f., Section \ref{CCevsSec}).
 The interesting point is that (real or complex) random matrices whose elements are fully correlated can generate (real or complex) eigenvalues whose spacings are completely uncorrelated.
 Non-trivial $2\times2$ random-matrix models having Poisson spacing statistics are curiously absent in the literature.\footnote{``Non-trivial'' in this context means $2\times2$ random-matrix models where all matrix elements are non-zero, independent, and not exponentially distributed.} Interestingly, there does however exist a simple $N\times N$ diagonal model whose eigenvalue spacing distribution converges to Eq.~(\ref{Eqn:Poisson}) as $N\to\infty$ (see Ref.~\cite{Magy} and references therein).

+Although not of primary interest in the current paper, it should be noted that the $q=0$ limit of model (\ref{MBG1}) with $f_Y(y)$ given by (\ref{gammaden}) (rather than (\ref{rayden})) can generate novel classes of real or complex $2\times2$ random matrices possessing real or complex eigenvalues with semi-Poissonian spacings (hermiticity is again not a requirement when the matrices are complex).